Find Your Perfect School

 Another best online Catholic school based in New York is Molloy College.
-The school provides students with values-centered education, with a student-to-faculty ratio of 10:1.
+The school provides students with a values-centered education, with a student-to-faculty ratio of 10:1.

 Molloy College takes pride in offering the same high-quality online academic programs as its traditional programs, benefiting students through holistic academic support and services, affordable tuition, and expert instructors.
-The school has also been approved by New York state to participate and be a member of NC-SARA.
+The school has also been approved by New York State to participate and be a member of NC-SARA.

 Molloy College’s online bachelor’s degree in Interdisciplinary Studies allows students to choose two concentrations from any of the following fields of study: